-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 So just because Vergara wasn't always into dishing the sudsiest details about her love affair, preferring to stick to her story about he was almost too hot to go out with ("I'm too old now to be dealing with a guy that all the girls are, like, after him," she re-told her tale on Harry), that by no means meant she wasn't appreciating his inner beauty even more.

 "I'm very lucky.
 I was so lucky.
-I must have done something really, really right in my life to get that reward," she gushed to Ellen DeGeneres a year ago ahead of their second anniversary.
+I must have done something really, really right in my life to get that reward," she gushed to Ellen DeGeneres ahead of their second anniversary.
 "I'm good, but not a very, very good person.
 I'm good, but he's better than me."

-And now here they are, the old married couple in the Hulu commercials.
+A couple years later, they were the old married couple in the Hulu commercials.

-They also recently shot their first movie together—a big decision for both because, as Manganiello put it on The Project, "You don't want to put your relationship up on the public chopping block that way."
+In 2018 they made a movie together for the first time, the sports-meets-redemption drama Bottom of the 9th—a big decision for both because, as Manganiello, who also served as a producer, put it on The Project, "You don't want to put your relationship up on the public chopping block that way."

-But he had read the script for the drama Stano, about an ex-con who returns to his old neighborhood after 17 years in prison, before he even started dating Vergara—and when she read it, she cried.
+But he had read the script, about a onetime aspiring baseball player who's released from prison after 17 years and tries to restart his life, before he even started dating Vergara—and when she read it, she cried.

 "A couple of years into our relationship, she was complaining about her agents at the time not finding any good parts for her, any good roles and we didn't want to work together," Joe shared.
 "She opened it up and read it and I came back about half an hour later and she had tears in her eyes and said the script is 'amazing' and 'I have to do it.'
 And I said, 'OK, we'll figure it out.'"